bd/twidor/README.md

 The following sections discuss various menu options and user interface features of Twidor.
 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/Twidor_SCC.png" width="30%" align="right">
+As discussed in the section, [Training Methodology](#training-methodology), the keyboard layout and highlighting work best as temporariy aids for users to initially learn the leyboard layout.
+As soon as is practical, user's may benfit from transitioning to typing without these aids.

 ### Highlighting Chords